SeungjH/EnhancedCopyPasteChromeEx/README.md

 # EnhancedCopyPasteChromeEx
 Enhanced Copy n Paste Chrome Extension
+//COMMENTS FOR manifest.json as .json files does not support commenting by default, the below line is the comment for it:
+//ctrl+shift+1/2/6/7 may be difficult for windows users as the shortcut was designed for mac key placement.
+//Listens to commands from Content.js and handles copy-paste operations using chrome.storage

 Limitations:
     - won't work on apps other than Chrome
     - won't work on chrome:// pages such as chrome://extensions (chrome blocked it for security reasons)